FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-10-implement-endlessscroll-angular-ngrx-aspnetcore.md

 );
 ```

 Having done that we have the `index.ts` file left.
 I like to use this file to combine things and resolve them clearly, making the registration in the `AppModule` or wherever needed more precise and clear.
-The import is just `import ... from '../store';` then instead having wild imports all around the app.
+The import is `import ... from '../store';` then instead having wild imports all around the app.

 In the `index.ts` file can prepare the array which we have to register in the `EffectsModule(...)` in the `AppModule` and we can define what we want to pass into the `StoreModule.forRoot(...)`.